YeonguChoe/DevOps-Technology/Docker.md

 # Docker
-- Operating system like runtime that can run operation specific application.
+- Main purpose of Docker is to run application the same way over all kinds of devices.
-- However, Docker Desktop enables to run application built for different OS.
+- Docker Desktop enables to run application built for different OS.
 (E.g, Application built for Linux running on Windows)

 ## Image
 - Image is a template of application.